rbanick/cost_time_nepal/README.md

 The bash script assumes all files are in UTM 44N projection, EPSG:32644.
 This can be changed.

 The bash script assumes a PostgreSQL database with the PostGIS extension.
 Mine is named _poverty_analysis_ but another name can easily be substituted.
-The database should contain a WorldPop raster dataset named _wp_32644_ and an LGU dataset with population per LGU named _paulika_.
+The database should contain a WorldPop raster dataset named _wp_32644_ and an LGU dataset with population per LGU named _LGU_.

 #### R